 Backpacking India: Me, My Selfie and I

-A morbid fact, but there are in fact now more selfie-related deaths in India than anywhere else in the world.
+It may sound morbid but there are in fact now more selfie-related deaths in India than anywhere else in the world.
 This doesn’t surprise me.
 I was at Top Station in Munnar and saw a man (pictured below) teetering precariously close to the vertical cliff edge, completely unaware of the proximity of danger because he was so busy beaming into his iphone.
 I warned him to watch his step and he promptly decided that trying to get a selfie with me, a blond-haired, blue-eyed foreigner, was more interesting than the jaw-dropping landscape he had hiked up to.
-This is another thing that has baffled and amused me during my time in India – people’s obsession with taking selfies with foreign tourists like me.
+This is another thing that has baffled and amused me during my time backpacking in India – people’s obsession with taking selfies with foreign tourists like me.

 I went alone to visit the the archeological wonders of monkey island in Mumbai but had to leave after an hour because I could barely walk ten paces without being accosted for another photo with a stranger.
 At the beginning on my travels around India I would feel a flush of flattery when asked for a photo, like a celebrity posing with my fans.
 Even in rural areas, kids might not speak a word of English but would demand ‘selfie!’ before quickly thrusting a cell phone in my direction.
 My friend Gabrielle had the same experience recently when visiting Jaipur with Save the Children – the allure of a ‘selfie’ transcends all culture and language barriers.